smueller92/web-xmpp-chat-client/README.md

 # Web-based XMPP Realtime Chat Client
-This web-based Chatsystem is using the XMPP-Protocol to communicate with a Server (ORACLE Virtual Box).
+This web-based Chatsystem is using the XMPP-Protocol to communicate with a Server (ORACLE Virtual Box & Openfire).
 Therefore the Javascript Library 'strophe.js' has been used to enable web-based Realtime-XMPP Applications.
 You can:
 - Send/Receive Text Messages